magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 {%endhighlight%}

-### Checkbox Ui Component as a Boolean state checker with toggle button look
+### Example 2: Checkbox Ui Component as a Boolean state checker with toggle button look

-"Toggle button" view drived by the only one independent option - `prefer`.
-Behavior retain as checkbox has.
+The UI representation of the checkbox component is defined by the value of the `prefer` option.

+So the component's configuration in this case might look like following:

 {%highlight xml%}
 <field name="Component_Index">